yuseyusufkilic/Carsties/README.md

-This project is NOT written considering best practises.
+This project is NOT written considering the best practises.
 Main focus is building microservice architecture from the scratch.